 Police and Community Improvement Act - Provides that minimum in-service training requirements, which a permanent police officer must satisfactorily complete every 3 years.
 The three-year cycle began January 1, 2016.
 The board approved guidelines can be found here

-- Mental Health Awareness training Effective Jan 1, 2018 HB 375 mandates Mental Health Awareness training for law enforcement on an every three-year cycle.
+Mental Health Awareness training Effective Jan 1, 2018 HB 375 mandates Mental Health Awareness training for law enforcement on an every three-year cycle.
 It allows the training to be completed electronically.
 PA 100-0247 states (50 ILCS 705/10.17)

-Lead Homicide Investigator- must complete 32 hours every four years for Lead Homicide Investigator /Only law enforcement officers who successfully complete the training program may be assigned as lead investigators in death and homicide investigations.
+Lead Homicide Investigator-Effective March 1, 2018, this form must be electronically submitted.
+Effective January 1, 2012 law enforcement officers must complete the 40 hr.
+LHI training program to be assigned as lead investigator in death and homicide investigations.
 Then officers must complete 32 hours every four years / Illinois Police Training Act - 50 ILCS 705/10.11 A copy of the LHI training waiver and LHI recertification form can be found by clicking here - Recertification / Waiver

 Standardized Field Sobriety Testing refreshers- NHTSA does not set guidelines for refresher training.
 IDOT does set a guideline for refresher training -As of 12/28/15, the previous IDOT grant requirement for two year refreshers has been changed to every four years.